 As part of a digital workplace, a bad intranet not only damages your productivity by up to 25%, but it impacts the quality of your work and the engagement of your employees.
 Outside of pure hourly costs, this impacts the overall effectiveness and profitability of your company.

 2. Defining existing intranet problems

 Victims of bad intranets will express a lot of frustration, but it can be difficult to define the problem you are trying to solve.
 Defining the problems with your current intranet gives you something tangible to work with, so you can start looking for possible intranet software solutions.
 There are four different types of problems we see most frequently:

 |Social Capital Problems||

-3. Talking to Key Stakeholders
+3. Talking to key stakeholders

-As you can see from the table above, the four different types of problems are reflective of the different areas of business involved in governing the intranet.
+As you can see from the table above, the four different types of problems reflect the areas of business involved in governing the intranet.
 IT wants a technically efficient system, Communications desires easier content management, Operations seeks to improve efficiency and productivity, and HR aims to engage employees and build collaboration.
 These problems reflect the different viewpoints of intranet stakeholders (for more reading on the impact an intranet has on each department, read part one of Building a Business Case).

-4. Sharing Case Studies
+4. Sharing case studies

 Sharing stories and showing examples of successful intranets solving similar problems is a great way to garner support and build momentum.
 We’ve found case studies from organizations in your industry to be key in getting the green light for your intranet project.

 Here are a few case studies worth checking out: